wwall3r/bingo/README.md

 ## `supabase db commit 'commit_name'` did not generate changes

 - Something bad happened.
 Grab the database dump as a reference `scripts/postgres.sh pg_dump dbname > db.dump` so you can have a backup in case you lose work.

+## stack depth error?

+- Try and change your RLS checking function to include `SECURITY DEFINER`